hassan-obeid/tr_b_causal_2020/references/retrospectives/ho_retro.md

     2. Gained a better understanding of the sensitivity of causal estimates to small changes in the confounder.
     3. Unclear how to make the deconfounder algorithm useful when we're bound to recover it with some degree of error.
     4. Nothing specific, we should just keep chugging along and making progress.

+6. Week of March 29, 2020
+    1.
+    2. Worked with Amine on nailing down the workflow for estimating the causal effects and proving the importance of having a data generation model (model of Xs) on top of an outcome model.
+I also brainstormed potential ideas to for our story and to make the work more relevant with steps that modelers can follow when looking to estimate causal effects.
+    3. Nothing specifically went wrong this week.
+    4. I'll start working on putting together a presentation that follows the flow of our story.
+I'll be presenting this to Joan's group in two weeks.